ratson/sino/README.md

 No CouchDB here.
 This application is supposed to work with zero configuration, so filesystem is used as a storage.

 If you want to use a database instead, ask for it, we'll come up with some kind of a plugin system.

-## Similar existing things

-- npm + git (I mean, using git+ssh:// dependencies) - most people seem to use this, but it's a terrible idea... *npm update* doesn't work, can't use git subdirectories this way, etc.
-- [reggie](https://github.com/mbrevoort/node-reggie) - this looks very interesting indeed...
-I might borrow some code there.
-- [shadow-npm](https://github.com/dominictarr/shadow-npm), [public service](http://shadow-npm.net/) - it uses the same code as npmjs.org + service is dead
-- [gemfury](http://www.gemfury.com/l/npm-registry) and others - those are closed-source cloud services, and I'm not in a mood to trust my private code to somebody (security through obscurity yeah!)
-- npm-registry-proxy, npm-delegate, npm-proxy - those are just proxies...
-- Is there something else?